SPARTAN LEADERSHIP PROGRAM EMPOWERS VETERANS TO LEAD_

 A desire to serve is at the core of every Spartan Leader.
 Participants will leave the program with a heightened desire to lead by example, from the front.

 We want our graduates to cultivate a lasting legacy of service - one that begins with themselves, but also continues on in their communities for many generations to come.

 We believe true leadership is a calling - not an obligation.
 Our goal is not to create leaders, but to instead invest in those who have already displayed a passion for service in their communities.
 We had over 100 applicants apply for our inaugural class, with 20 selected, showing the overwhelming demand for this program.
 Members of our inaugural class represent a wide range of experiences, walks of life, character strengths, interests and passions.
 We believe these 20 highly engaged Spartans will go on to make a great impact due to their continued dedication to self-development, their unfailing commitment to serving others, and the way they continually embrace a value-driven life.

 How is this program different from other leadership programs?

-The Spartan Leadership Program is unique not only because we’re bringing together veterans and families of fallen heroes who are already uniquely positioned to lead; our curriculum challenges conventional leadership approaches by focusing on building a strong sense of self.
-We believe personal purpose is what leads to passion and thriving, and our curriculum is built around that idea.
-All SLP curriculum is delivered by best-in-class, like-minded professionals who share our passion for empowering veterans and families of the fallen.
+The Spartan Leadership Program is unique not only because we’re bringing together veterans and families of fallen heroes who are already uniquely positioned to lead but also because our curriculum is enriched with character-based learning, self-discovery, and experiential leadership development.
+Participants are challenged to reflect on and develop a deeper understanding and clarity of personal values, passions, purpose, and leadership.
+We believe personal purpose is what leads to passion and thriving; our curriculum is built around that idea.

 Where are the meetings and events held?

-Although due to current circumstances much of our curriculum will be hosted online, the program will include two in-person meetings -- a TMF Leadership Expedition in October as well as a capstone project presentation and graduation ceremony at Boeing headquarters in Washington DC in November.
+All curriculum meetings will be hosted online.
+There are two mandatory in-person meetings -- a TMF Leadership Expedition in Colorado, May 2021 as well as a capstone project presentation and graduation ceremony in November 2021; location TBD.